dank-inc/sketchy/README.md

 # Getting Started

-This library is a nice typescript wrapper for the 2d Web canvas.
+This library is a nice lightweight typescript wrapper for the 2d Web canvas.
+It's purpose is to give you a simple interface to the canvas, with minimal overhead.

+The goal of this project is to give a creative coder an entrypoint between raw javascript and p5.js

 start by creating a config object: